We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 But solitaires aren’t limited to round-cut diamonds or a thin band.
 They hold every diamond cut from princess and emerald to pear and marquise.
 Thicker bands provide support for larger diamonds.

-Other designs offer an alternative from the traditional one.
+Other designs offer an alternative from the classic style.
 This woven solitaire engagement ring has a split band that forms interlaced prongs.

 Its elegant profile is the ideal choice for buyers who want a clean shank but also a unique touch that differentiates it from other solitaires.